094459/blog/content/newsletter/aws-open-source-news-and-updates-no-25.md

 First mentioned in [No. 13](https://dev.to/aws/aws-open-source-news-and-updates-no-13-46fg), [No. 16](https://dev.to/aws/aws-open-source-news-and-updates-no-16-3bp5) and then [No. 21](https://dev.to/aws/aws-open-sources-new-and-updates-no-21-3if8), John has released a new version of this project, [v0.3.0](https://pypi.org/project/ecs-composex/0.3.0/).
 What does ECS Compose X do?
 ECS ComposeX translates the services definition in the docker compose file into the ECS definitions to allow the service to run on AWS.
 It will, doing so, create all the necessary elements to ensure a successful and feature rich deployment into ECS.

-The updates can be found [here](https://docs.ecs-composex.lambda-my-aws.io/changelog.html#id1), and the significant update in this version is the ability to allow multiple services to be merged into one Task definition and support for Docker compose v3 compute definition.

 Super clear documentation, so if you are looking Build your infrastructure and deploy your services to AWS services using docker-compose file format

 Thanks John!